codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 toc: true
 ---

-Before you can create an application in Codefresh, you need to create the resource specifications used by the application:
+Before you can create an application in Codefresh, you need to create the resources used by the application:

-1. Rollout specification defining the deployment strategy
+1. Rollout resource defining the deployment strategy
-1. Service specification that exposes the application to external traffic
+1. Service resource to expose the application to external traffic
-1. Analysis template specification defining the validation requirements before deployment
+1. Analysis template resource defining the validation requirements before deployment

 ### Create path in Git for application resources
-Create a folder in the Git repo in which to save all the resource specifications.
+Create a folder in the Git repo in which to save all the resources.

 * In your Git repo, create a folder to store the resources needed to deploy the application.

   For example, `<runtime-installation-directory>/quick-start/`

-### Create a Rollout specification
+### Create rollout.yaml

-Create a rollout specification for the application you want to deploy.
+Create a rollout resource for the application you want to deploy.

 To leverage Argo Rollout's deployment capabilities, we are using the Argo's Rollout resource instead of the native Kubernetes Deployment object.
 For detailed information on the fields you can define, see [Argo Rollout specification](https://argoproj.github.io/argo-rollouts/features/specification/){:target="\_blank"}.

- You need to first add secrets to the cluster to store the credentials required.

-* In the Git repository create the `rollout.yaml` file as in the example below.
+* In the Git repository create the `rollout.yaml` file, as in the example below.

 ```yaml